Hilma af Klint: Work

 At the Academy of Fine Arts she met Anna Cassel, the first of the four women with whom she later worked in "The Five" (De Fem), a group of artists who shared her ideas.
 The other members were Cornelia Cederberg, Sigrid Hedman, and Mathilda Nilsson.
 The Five began their association as members of the Edelweiss Society, which embraced a combination of the Theosophical teachings of Helena Blavatsky and spiritualism.
 All of The Five were interested in the paranormal and regularly organized spiritistic séances.
 They opened each meeting with a prayer, followed by a meditation, a Christian sermon, and a review and analysis of a text from the New Testament, followed by a séance.
 They recorded in a book a completely new system of mystical thought, in the form of messages from higher spirits called The High Masters ("Höga Mästare").
 One Master, Gregor, announced, "All the knowledge that is not of the senses, not of the intellect, not of the heart but is the property that exclusively belongs to the deepest aspect of your being ... the knowledge of your spirit".

 Through her work with The Five, Hilma af Klint created experimental automatic drawing as early as 1896, leading her toward an inventive geometric visual language capable of conceptualizing invisible forces of the inner and outer worlds.

 She explored world religions, atoms, and the plant world, and wrote extensively about her discoveries.
 Af Klint created metaphors to express the messages she was receiving from the High Masters, the spirits who the artist believed used her as a conduit.
 As she became more familiar with this form of expression, af Klint was "assigned" by the High Masters to create the paintings for the "Temple", although she said that never understood what the "Temple" referred to.

-Af Klint said that felt she was being directed by a force that would literally guide her hand.
+Af Klint said that she felt she was being directed by a force that would literally guide her hand.
 She wrote in her notebook:

 The pictures were painted directly through me, without any preliminary drawings, and with great force.
 I had no idea what the paintings were supposed to depict; nevertheless I worked swiftly and surely, without changing a single brush stroke.

 In 1906, at the age of 44, af Klint painted her first series of abstract paintings.